Control of systems by parallel actuators: Control of a single actuator

 Note that if cable stretching or sagging plays a significant role in the cable-driven parallel robot, then this should be able to control a single actuator with a cable with similar stretching or sagging characteristics attached.

 The results of this paper don't depend upon what definition of `good' we use.
 Our assertion is that the parallel actuator driven robot controller behaves as well as the single actuator controller.
+Thus if the user knows the level of precision or stability required for the whole system, they merely have to check these same parameters for the single actuator.

 We combine the open-loop and homogeneous closed-loop controller to obtain a good \emph{closed-loop feed-forward} controller, that is, given a requested actuator value $\ell_r$, and its vector of derivatives